planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 |Cobra venom|Poison|2d6|Fatigue, swelling|
 |Tranquilizer dart|Tranquilizer|1d6|Fatigue, clumsiness|

-Adjust the dosage for the victim's size using the Frame Conversion chart (p.89) as a loose guide.
-For example, the Dose must be at least 3d6 (3-18) for a 12 Frame elephant.
+Adjust the dosage for the victim's size using the FRAME Conversion chart (p.89) as a loose guide.
+For example, the Dose must be at least 3d6 (3-18) for a 12 FRAME elephant.

 {: .highlight }
-- **Affliction:** Roll Dose for max damage, lose Rally if any damage. \
+- **Affliction:** Roll Dose for max damage, lose Rally if any damage.
 - ***Poisons*** do 1/Round, ***Diseases*** do 1/Day, ***Tranqs*** also add Difficulty.

 ### Cover

 Combatants can use nearby obstacles to protect themselves from ranged attacks, referred to as taking ***Cover***.
 There are two ways to use Cover: ***Partial*** and ***Total***.
-Taking Partial Cover adds +2 to Poise Difficulty vs. incoming attacks.
+Taking Partial Cover adds +2 to POISE Difficulty vs. incoming attacks.
 Total Cover prevents targeting entirely for both attacker and defender.
 Area Attacks do half damage in Partial Cover and none in Full Cover.
 One may pop out of Total Cover and target another character, but it then counts as only Partial until their next Action.

 Whether one has Cover depends on where the attack is coming from.
 For example, a stone wall only grants Cover against those on the other side.
 A chain link fence grants full Cover against throwing axes but only +1 against gunshots, etc. If Cover is easily penetrated by an attack, such as a wooden wall versus a tank cannon, it can only ever count as Partial.
 Use your judgment as always.

 {: .highlight }
-**Partial Cover:** +2 to POISE vs. incoming Attacks, half damage from Area Attacks.
+- **Partial Cover:** +2 to POISE vs. incoming Attacks, half damage from Area Attacks.
-**Total Cover**: cannot target or be targeted.
+- **Total Cover**: cannot target or be targeted.

 ### Deprivation

 Amid fantastic perils, it is still possible to suffer from basic thirst, hunger, fatigue, and suffocation.
 An adventurer needs one serving of rations, a canteen (liter or so) of water each day, roughly six hours of rest, and ample air.
 Lacking these can have real effects:

--   **Hunger:** each week without food lowers Frame by one.
+-   **Hunger:** each week without food lowers FRAME by one.
 At zero, the character has starved to death.
-Each day of normal rations restores 1 Frame lost to hunger.
+Each day of normal rations restores 1 FRAME lost to hunger.

--   **Thirst:** each day without water lowers Poise by one.
+-   **Thirst:** each day without water lowers POISE by one.
 At zero, they die from dehydration.
-Each day of normal drinking restores 1 Poise lost to thirst.
+Each day of normal drinking restores 1 POISE lost to thirst.

--   **Fatigue:** each day without rest lowers Concept by one.
+-   **Fatigue:** each day without rest lowers CONCEPT by one.
 At zero, they die from exhaustion.
 A full day of rest removes this effect.
 A fatigued character might fall asleep as a Twist on a failed Check.
 -   **Suffocation:** one can hold their breath in strenuous conditions for 1d6 rounds, or 2d6 if they have time for deep breaths beforehand.
 Beyond this, they lose 1 Mettle per round.

 These are not very heroic ways to go but they give good reason to buy rations, shelter, and water.
 This sort of "resource management" is a whole sub-game some players enjoy.
 The Guide may find them useful for evoking a sense of urgency in extreme conditions.

 {: .highlight }
-**Hunger:** -1 Frame per week, restored by food.
+- **Hunger:** -1 FRAME per week, restored by food.
-**Thirst:** -1 Poise per day, restored by water.
+- **Thirst:** -1 POISE per day, restored by water.
-**Fatigue:** -1 Focus per day, restored by sleep.
+- **Fatigue:** -1 CONCEPT per day, restored by sleep.
-**Suffocation:** Hold breath for 1d6 Rounds before taking damage.
+- **Suffocation:** Hold breath for 1d6 Rounds before taking damage.

 ### Falls

 Damage of course depends on how far the character fell: 1d6, plus 2 for every full building story or \~5-meter vertical Zone.
-This damage Soaks with Poise instead of Frame.
+This damage Soaks with POISE instead of FRAME.
 For example, a short fall like tumbling into a trench does 1d6+2, a second-story window or tree does 1d6+4, a tall tree or several floors of a building may do 1d6+8, etc. Terminal velocity limits damage to 1d6 + 20, such as skydiving without a parachute.

 Hard ground like concrete or rubble may inflict +1, spikes or traps Roll separate damage (1d6+), water may be -2, jumping purposefully instead of falling reliably grants -2, etc.

 The truly daring may ***Plummet*** onto an enemy below, raising their DM by two for every Zone fallen.
-They still suffer their own falling damage, soaked by Poise as usual.
+They still suffer their own falling damage, soaked by POISE as usual.

 {: .highlight }
-**Falls:** 1d6 damage, +2 per Zone (\~5m), Soak with POISE.
+- **Falls:** 1d6 damage, +2 per Zone (\~5m), Soak with POISE.
-**Plummet:** +2 to DM per full Zone fallen.
+- **Plummet:** +2 to DM per full Zone fallen.

 ### Fire

 Fire does damage 1d6 or more damage each round until the target escapes it.
-This damage depends on how big the fire is and how hot it is burning, soaked by Frame and armor.
+This damage depends on how big the fire is and how hot it is burning, soaked by FRAME and armor.
 For example, a torch or campfire would do 1d6 or so, a raging Bonfire 2d6, and a forge or lava flow 3d6 or more.

 Some targets are naturally flammable, such as wood, mummies, tree monsters, or rags.
 Others become so via napalm, gasoline, or magical curses.
 Flammable targets take on the Burning Status, meaning they cannot Rally and continue to take the same damage each Round until extinguished or burnt to cinders.

 {: .highlight }
-**Fire:** 1d6 or more damage, soaked by FRAME.
+- **Fire:** 1d6 or more damage, soaked by FRAME.

 ### Traps